-Unfortunately, the joy the colonists experienced during the summer soon ended with the onset of an early frost.
-This put an end to the growing season, and as a result the colonists did not have a profitable harvest.
-Already strapped for cash, the colonists were forced to turn to other work in order to pay off the debts they had incurred when they purchased farming supplies from the store owned by Saltiel and his partner, Hart.
+Unfortunately, the joy experienced by the colonists during the summer soon ended with the onset of an early frost.
+This put an end to the growing season, the result being that the colonists did not have a profitable harvest.
+The colonists, already strapped for cash, were forced to turn to other work in order to pay off the debts they had incurred when they purchased farming supplies from the store owned by Saltiel and his partner Hart.

 They also needed to purchase food and clothing for the upcoming winter.